umerDev/auction-system/README.md

 # How to run

+1. create a `.env` - see `.example.env`
-1. `docker compose up` - start
+2. `docker compose up` - start
-2. use postman collection to submit bid and get highest bid
+3. use postman collection to submit bid and get highest bid
-3. `docker-compose down -v` - terminate
+4. `docker-compose down -v` - terminate

 # Routes